fmalina/revisions-blocl/activism/whyarewegoodguys.md

 Rageh Omarr reported on the war for BBC News from Baghdad, where he described the arrival of the invading troops as ‘a liberation.’
-In 2010, four years after he left the BBC, he told John Pilger: “I didn’t really do my job properly.
-I’d hold my hand up and say that one didn’t press the most uncomfortable buttons hard enough.”
+In 2010, four years after he left the BBC, he told John Pilger: “I didn't really do my job properly.
+I’d hold my hand up and say that one didn't press the most uncomfortable buttons hard enough.”
 With admirable frankness, he described BBC news coverage as ‘a giant echo chamber’ for military propaganda.